CTSRD-CHERI/cheri-exercises/src/exercises/pointer-revocation/README.md

 # Demonstrate pointer revocation
 ## Indirect control flow through aliased heap objects
 This exercise demonstrates CheriBSD's *pointer revocation* facility and its use by the system `malloc`.
-It asks the participant to contrast the same program, `temporal-control.c`, built and run in three slightly different environments.
+It asks you to contrast the same program, `temporal-control.c`, built and run in three slightly different environments.
 It must be run on a **heap-temporal-safety enabled** version of CheriBSD; at the time of writing, heap temporal safety remains an experimental feature not yet